Lukmanern/go-with-me/README.md

 - If you understand `pointer` properly, you can continue to [CRUD_Contact_1](https://github.com/Lukmanern/go-with-me/tree/master/CRUD_Contact_1) and [CRUD_Contact_2](https://github.com/Lukmanern/go-with-me/tree/master/CRUD_Contact_2).

 - At this point, you should understand if-else & swicth-case statement, looping, slice, struct, pointer and recursive.
-At this point, you can explore TCP/IP & HTTP/S or Regex or DS-Queue/DS-Stack or CRUD or even Dependency Injection.
+At this point, you free to explore more about TCP/IP & HTTP/S or Regex or DS-Queue/DS-Stack or CRUD or even Dependency Injection.

 # Special Projects